22388o/EVMLN/README.md

 # Ethereum Virtual Machine on Lightning Network
-This is a draft to build a Ethereum Virtual Mahcine on Lightning Network, the layer 2 on Bitcoin.
+This is a draft to build a Ethereum Virtual Machine on Lightning Network, the layer 2 on Bitcoin.
 # Motivation

 # Abstract